Status: In Progress

-For Qt DC, we need macOS host support (which is however provided natively now).
+For Qt Device Creation (embedded development), we need macOS on ARM host support (which is however provided natively now for mac to mac use case) onto Linux targets.
 Additionally to this, we can see in horizon two major changes to earlier days: (1) We will need to support all current hosts on both Intel and ARM based hosts duplicating hosts support, and (2) simultaneously we need to support more embedded target OS+HW combinations (Yocto + RTOS + AAOS + Ubuntu) than before (mainly Yocto + RTOS).
 Old style doing host specific cross compilation toolchains is not sustainable to keep up with the changing world.

 Out of scope of this Epic but part of future: We also have developer teams that would like to orchestrate their targets management so that a project lead can centrally manage the team targets qualities, and sometimes also move compilation and packaging outside of the host machine.